Pollock House Reservations

 History of the Pollock House

 This Mediterranean Revival style house was built in 1920 for Oshkosh industrialist William E. Pollock, one of early leaders of the company that would become OshKosh B’Gosh.
 In 1943, Pollock donated the house to the Oshkosh State Teachers College.
 Used as a dormitory from 1945 until 1967, the house was occupied by the administrative offices of the newly formed College of Nursing (CON) from 1967-70.
 When the CON moved into the “new” Nursing/Education building, the Alumni Association began to call Pollock House their home.
 Thousands of alumni, students, faculty, and visitors have attended functions at this campus landmark.
 Visitors have included former President Jimmy Carter, former United Nations Ambassador Jean Kirkpatrick, Pulitzer Prize winning playwright Edward Albee, as well as many bats and squirrels.
-This spring, after 44 years of residency, the Alumni Association will move from Pollock to the newest building on campus, the Alumni Welcome and Conference Center (AWCC).
+In Spring 2014, after 44 years of residency, the Alumni Association moved from Pollock to the newest building on campus, the Alumni Welcome and Conference Center (AWCC).

 Read more about the history of the Pollock House, and check out the the University Archives 'House Tour' of Pollock House.